Learn What to Do in Case Your Child has a Head Injury

 Check your child frequently for any of the above signs.
 Also check for:

-- Change in color.
-From pink to pale or, even more alarming, blue.
+- From pink to pale or, even more alarming, blue.

-- Change in breathing.
-Periods of very shallow breathing, ten-to twenty-second periods of stop-breathing episodes followed by irregular breathing, or gasping episodes (remember that newborns normally have irregular breathing).
+- Periods of very shallow breathing, ten-to twenty-second periods of stop-breathing episodes followed by irregular breathing, or gasping episodes (remember that newborns normally have irregular breathing).

-- Twitches.
-On one side of the body involving a whole limb.
+- On one side of the body involving a whole limb.

 If baby’s color and breathing patterns are normal (no change from usual) and your parental instincts sense nothing’s wrong, there’s no need to awaken baby unless advised to do so by you doctor.
 The deep sleep from a head injury is nearly always associated with shallow, irregular breathing patterns that you are unlikely to have seen before.